Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-sort-array-of-objects-by-value.md

   - javascript
 ---

-Ever had an **array of objects** and needed to sort them based on a specific _value_?
+Have you ever had an **array of objects** and needed to sort them based on a specific _value_?
 This is an issue everyone will run into very often.

-In our `JavaScript` example we will look at a price list.
+In our `JavaScript` example, we will look at a price list.
 Then we will **sort the array by price**.

-> If you are looking to [randomly shuffle an array](https://daily-dev-tips.com/posts/vanilla-javascript-shuffle-array/) read this article.
+> If you are looking to [randomly shuffle an array](https://daily-dev-tips.com/posts/vanilla-javascript-shuffle-array/), read this article.

 ## JavaScript Sort Array of Objects